-For multi-unit installations (other than Massachusetts) that exceed 1 PSI (6.9 kW) gas pressure, a separate external gas supply regulator, as shown in Figure 2-8, is highly recommended.
-No regulator is required for gas pressures below 1 PSI (6.9 kW) of pressure, but above 2 PSI (13.8 kW) it is mandatory.
+For all installations (other than Massachusetts) that exceed 1 PSI gas pressure, a mandatory external gas supply regulator must be positioned as shown in Figure 2-8.
+No regulator is required for gas pressures below 1 PSI of pressure, but above 2 PSI it is mandatory.
 Consult the Benchmark Gas Supply Design Guide, GF-2030, and the local gas utility for detailed requirements concerning venting of the supply gas regulator.

-Figure 2-8: Manual Gas Shut-Off Valve Location
+Figure 2-8.
+Manual Gas Shut-Off Valve Location